jlab-hep/localdb-docs/docs/qcflow/viewer.md

 ```

 !!!
 Warning
-    If you see an error when you use `setup_viewer.sh`, version for analysis tool might not be correct.
+    If you see an error when you use `setup_viewer.sh` or fail to pull submodules, we need to clone other ways and compile them.
 Please input following commands:

 ```bash
 $ cd ~/localdb-tools/viewer